Yakkha people: Religion, language and culture

-The Yakkhas have a distinct language, culture and tradition.
+The Yakkha’s have a distinct language, culture and tradition.
 The Yakkha language is a Tibeto-Burman language.
 The onset of modernism and influence from external factors have caused a rapid disappearance of the Yakkha language.
 The Yakkhas practice the Kirati religion of nature worship.
 There are 32 family names (Thar) in the Yakkhas.
 Each Thar also has a sub-group called the Sameychong.
 Marriages do not occur between families sharing the same Sameychong.

 Population

-As per the National Population and Housing Census 2011 of Nepal, the population of Yakkhas in Nepal was 24,336.
-As per the population census of Nepal 2001, there were 17,003 Yakkhas in Nepal, of which 81.43% were Kirats, 14.17% were Hindus and 1.04% were Buddhists.
+As per the National Population and Housing Census 2021 of Nepal, the population of Yakkhas in Nepal was 17,460 (0.06% of the total population of Nepal).
+As per the 2011 Nepal census of Nepal, the population of Yakkhas in Nepal was 24,336 (0.1% of the total population of Nepal).
+As per the population census of Nepal 2001, there were 17,003 Yakkhas in Nepal.
 A few thousand Yakkhas live in Darjeeling and Kalimpong districts, Sikkim, North-Eastern states and other parts of India.

+As per the 2021 Nepal census, the population of Yakkha people by province is as follows: